CALIFORNIA RALLY SERIES

 After adding up these expenses, can you expect to cover them by winning money or getting sponsors?

 The simple answer is: NO!
 Very few rallies have any money left in their budgets for prize funds, as they try to keep entry fees as low as possible.
+The Laughlin International Rally is the notable exception, with a handsome prize fund spread throughout many classes.
 You can expect a trophy to the top third of the starters of any CRS rally in each class, however.
-In addition, the year-end Awards Banquet presents up to five of the top finishers in each class with top-quality photo award plaques for the Rally and Rallycross Championships.
-The Rallysprint winners are also honored if that championship takes place in a given year.
-There are several other year-end awards given, including Rookie of the Year, Outstanding Worker, and Rallycross Supporter.
+In addition, the year-end Awards Banquet presents the top four or five finishers in each class with top-quality photo award plaques for the Rally Championship, and trophies for Rallysprint and Rallycross top finishers.
+There are also several other year-end awards given.

 Sponsors are difficult to obtain, but not impossible.
 The best chance for sponsorship is in your own community.
 You may find businesses that are willing to give you services, such as tire changing and balancing, in trade for placing their name on the side of your car.
 While many rallyists manage to find a bit more sponsorship, even some cash, it is important not to enter the sport with this expectation (alas, this isn’t Britain or Europe in that respect!).
 Better to plan your rally season within your budget and run what you can afford.
 Any prize money or sponsor help will get you to more events or allow you to move up to the next level.

-Often prospective rallyists get into the sport by volunteering to help at a rally as a control worker.
-The advantage of this is that you gain an understanding of the timing system, get to know the organizers and competitors, and may find a rally car or bike for sale sooner.
-You will also begin to appreciate what works and what doesn't in car and bike preparation, and may even learn from others' mistakes in driving/riding and co-driving!
+Many prospective rallyists get into the sport by volunteering to help at a rally as a control worker.
+The advantage of this is that you gain an understanding of the timing system, get to know the organizers and competitors, and may find a rally car for sale sooner.
+You will also begin to appreciate what works and what doesn’t in car preparation, and may even learn from others’ mistakes in driving and co-driv-ing!

 Watch for the rally schools held several times a year.
 They cover all aspects of the sport.
-Most even give you hands-on driving or co-driving experience and help you move out of the novice category.
-Plus, they're a lot of fun!
+Most even give you hands-on driving or co-driving experience and help you move out of the beginner seed (Seed 8).
+Plus, they’re a lot of fun!

 A beginning point for many drivers, surprising as it may seem, is co-driving.
 Although it’s not easy, it is worth learning at a rally school or by running with an experienced driver who gives you pointers.
 Especially if you run with a fast driver, you will be far better prepared when it’s your turn to drive.
 Rally driving techniques are unlike those in other motorsports.
 Co-driving is also a cheaper way to get into competition!